lmu-osc/Introduction-Simulations-in-R/dry-rule.md

 * Decrease clarity
 * Leads to opportunities for inconsistency
 <br/>
 To prevent duplication and follow the DRY rule, we can write custom functions.

-Functions are "self contained" suit of commands that accomplish a specific task.
+Functions are 'self contained' suit of commands that accomplish a specific task.
-Functions usually "take in" data or parameter value (these inputs are called 'function arguments'), process it, and "return" a result.
+Functions usually 'take in' data or parameter values (these inputs are called 'function arguments'), process it, and 'return' a result.
 Once a function is written, it can be used over and over and over again by calling its name like any other command.

 * `AwesomeFunctionName <- function(argument1, argument2,…){